Tuition and Fees

 Additional information on tuition rates for 2022–2023 is available in the Divinity School Bulletin.

-The Hospitalization Insurance estimate equals the estimated cost of Yale Health Hospitalization/Specialty Care coverage for a single student; actual 2022–2023 Yale Health plan rates have not yet been announced.
+The Hospitalization Insurance estimate equals the cost of Yale Health Hospitalization/Specialty Care coverage for a single student.
 Yale Health also offers rates for two-person and family plans.
 More information is available under “Student Coverage” on the Yale Health website.

 All Yale students enrolled at least half time in a degree-seeking program are required to have hospitalization insurance.
 All such students are automatically enrolled in and billed for Yale Health Hospitalization/Specialty Care coverage.
 Charges post to the Student Account and are due on the same schedule as tuition; visit the Student Accounts website for more information.